salaikumar/Todo-List/README.md

 Repo to serve as Todo List for me.
 Basically I'm bored with the list of To do apps out there.
 So, I',m going to use this README as my TODO.

-Current Work.
+###Current Work.
+ - [X] TicTacToe            - Completed, used Play as Web service
- - [ ] sPlayer     - Work in Progress
+ - [ ] Where used list      - Started Working.
- - [ ] TicTacToe   - Exposing it as a Web service Pending - Play/Dropwizard should do
+ - [ ] sPlayer              - Priority shifted. - Interested to work on Where used list
  - [ ] HTML Parser          - Not yet Started
  - [ ] CSV Parser           - Not yet Started
  - [ ] Code Kata Challenges - Not yet Started
- - [ ] Where used list      - Not yet Started

 <b>Comments</b>